fiburonsk/wsl2-ip-host/README.md

 A cli utility to call the writer and write changes to the hosts file.

 ```
-Usage: wsl2-ip-host [-n <host-name>] ...
+Usage: wsl2-ip-host [-d distro] [-n <host-name>] ...

-Uses wsl to retrieve the IP address of a wsl vm and writes it to the windows hostsfile.
+Uses wsl to retrieve the IP address of a wsl vm and writes it to the windows hosts
+file.

 Options:
+-d, --distro <distro>       WSL distro name -d passed to wsl.exe.
+Falls back to your
+                            default distro if omitted.
 -n, --name <host-name>      Host name to associate the ip to [default: host.wsl.internal]
-                            this option can be passed multiple times to add more than one host name.
+                            this option can be passed multiple times to add more than one
+                            host name.
 -h, --help                  Display help text
 ```

 The domain can be changed using the `-n` or `--name` option.
 You can supply multiple domains by passing the `-n` or `--name` option multiple times.
+If the default WSL distro does not work you can use `-d` or `--distro` to provide a different distro to run the command against.

 ## Build